 If you’re looking to cut down on sugar but still want a sweet treat, these healthy sweet snacks are perfect for you!
-Although refined sugar can be incorporated into a healthy diet (it’s all about balance after all), whole food sweet snacks can be used as effective tools, or as part of a transition plan, to help you reduce your total intake of refined sugars and build long-term habits.
-In fact, these naturally sweetened sweet snack ideas can help to satisfy a sweet tooth in a much healthier way while increasing your fibre, protein and nutrient intake at the same time.
+Although refined sugar can be incorporated into a healthy diet (it’s all about balance after all), whole-food sweet snacks can be used as effective tools, or as part of a transition plan, to help you reduce your total intake of refined sugars and build long-term habits.
+In fact, these naturally sweetened sweet snack ideas can help to satisfy a sweet tooth in a much healthier way while increasing your fiber, protein, and nutrient intake at the same time.

 1. Yogurt + Berries

-Whether you enjoy plain yogurt, Greek yogurt, Balkan yogurt or Skyr, a bowl of yogurt topped with your favourite fruit and a drizzle of honey or maple syrup is a quick and easy sweet combo.
+Whether you enjoy plain yogurt, Greek yogurt, Balkan yogurt, or Skyr, a bowl of yogurt topped with your favorite fruit and a drizzle of honey or maple syrup is a quick and easy sweet combo.
 Not only can it help to satisfy a sweet tooth, but the yogurt will provide additional protein, which can help to balance your blood sugar and reduce additional cravings.

 2. Energy Bites

 Made with dried fruits, nuts, and/or seeds, energy bites or energy balls are the one-bite versions of a handful of trail mix.
 Not only can you make energy bites yourself, like these dark chocolate cherry energy bites or these carrot cake energy bites, but you can easily find pre-made energy bites in most major grocery stores, just be sure to read the label so you know exactly what they are made of.